-Both Roth IRAs and traditional IRAs can help you save for retirement.
+Both traditional IRAs and Roth IRAs can help you save for retirement.
 But they have different rules about taxes on contributions and withdrawals, what happens if you need to take money out before retirement, and other things that can affect which account type you might be better off contributing to.
-We’ve answered some of the top frequently asked questions about the differences between these two savings vehicles to help you decide.
+We’ve answered some of the top frequently asked questions about the differences between Roth and traditional to help you decide.
+(Calculator: Traditional vs. Roth)

 Is there a difference in how much I can contribute to a Roth vs. a traditional IRA?

-Can I contribute to an IRA no matter how much I earn?
+Can I contribute to a Roth or traditional IRA no matter how much I earn?

-Calculate MAGI by adding to adjusted gross income any deductions for traditional IRA contributions, student loan interest, tuition and fees, and certain other, less-common above-the-line deductions (like the foreign earned income exclusion and the foreign housing exclusion that some expatriates take).
+Calculate MAGI by subtracting from adjusted gross income any deductions for traditional IRA contributions, student loan interest, tuition and fees, and certain other, less-common above-the-line deductions (like the foreign earned income exclusion and the foreign housing exclusion that some expatriates take).
 (Learn more: Setting financial goals: Retirement)

 If you have a traditional IRA, you can contribute no matter how much you earn, but you may not be able to take a tax deduction for your contribution.
-If you or your spouse are covered by a workplace retirement plan and your income exceeds $73,000 for single taxpayers or $121,000 for married taxpayers filing jointly, you will not be able to claim a deduction.
+If you or your spouse are covered by a workplace retirement plan and your income exceeds $78,000 for single taxpayers or $129,000 for married taxpayers filing jointly, in 2022 you will not be able to claim a deduction.
 You can still make after-tax contributions, however.

-How are my contributions and withdrawals taxed on each type of IRA?
+How are my contributions and withdrawals taxed on Roth and traditional IRAs?